top of page

 Meri Karapetyan

-Meri Karapetyan is a graduate of Yerevan State Academy of Fine Arts.
-She is currently pursuing her MFA at the University of Sorbonne in Paris.
-Her current series “Recollected Borders” problematizes the notion of the border itself.
+Meri Karapetyan is a graduate of Yerevan State Academy of Fine Arts and Sorbonne University (Paris 1).
+She is currently pursuing a graduate degree at Beaux-Arts de Paris.
+Her current series Recollected Borders problematizes the notion of the border itself.
 Karapetyan “conjugates” the border as if it were a verb, examining the border from a wide variety of angles ranging from the physical to the psychological and metaphysical.
-She thus deconstructs the notion of borders –from everyday borders that we experience in almost every aspect of our daily lives to the borders between states and nations: “What else, if not the artwork itself, is meant to deconstruct the notion of the border?
-Isn’t art the only way to “disarm” that notion…(and) eventually take up the primary role of the border defining the undefinable.”
-As she mentions in her artist’s statement in a nod to Richard Serra, her artwork “speaks the languages of space.”
-Karapetyan’s brilliant appropriation of barbed wire in Blooming Barbed Wire–wherein delicate black flowers take the place of the barbs themselves–are also a nod to her native Armenia’s troubled geopolitical situation.
+She thus deconstructs the notion of borders –from everyday borders that we experience in almost every aspect of our daily lives to the borders between states and nations.
+As she mentions in her artist’s statement in a nod to Richard Serra, her artwork “speaks the language of space.”
+Karapetyan’s brilliant appropriation of barbed wire in Blooming Barbed Wire – wherein delicate black flowers take the place of the barbs themselves – are also a nod to her native Armenia’s troubled geopolitical situation.

 bottom of page